microchip-pic-avr-examples/dspic33-dsc-bootloader-code-examples/secure_boot_and_secure_firmware_upgrade_over_canfd/README.md

 #### Building the Application
 1. Open the app.X project in MPLAB® X
-2. Press the “Clean and Build Project” button on the top bar. **NOTE**: Make sure not to hit the program button.
+2. Click the dropdown arrow next to the “Clean and Build Project” button on the top bar and select "Clean and Build Project" <br>**NOTE**: If "Clean and Build for Debugging" is selected instead, a new hex file will not be generated <br>**NOTE**: Make sure not to hit the program button.
 This will program the application code over the bootloader that was just programmed<br>
 ![Clean and Build](./images/clean_and_build.png)
 3. The project should compile cleanly. app.X/dist/default/production/app.X.production.hex should be generated
 4. Verify that LED11 is still solid